Niket1-1/crudapp/README.md

 ### `npm run server` to run json server

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser for react app.
+Open [http://localhost:3002](http://localhost:3002) to view it in your browser for json server.

 ## Tech Stack Used